welldone-software/redux-toolbelt/packages/redux-toolbelt/README.md

 ### `makeActionCreator()`
 Create an FSA complient action creator that exposes its `TYPE` as static member.
-This can help force type-safty without adding alot of verbose code and constants.
+This can help force type-safety without adding a lot of verbose code and constants.

 All produced actions will have a `type`, `payload` and `meta` properties.
 ```js